 On my mind map I have noted down information which could help me pin down the phrase I want to use with in my work as well as which avenue I which to go down.

-On the below link you will be able to view a PDF photograph of my phrases I use, as well as phrase my family have said to me.
+On the below link you will be able to view a PDF photograph of my phrases I use, as well as phrase my family have said to me over the years.

 Books I have read,

 Charlotte & Peter Fiell., 2005.
 Graphic design: for the 21st century.
 Italy : TASCHEN.

 Robert Klanten., N. Bourquin, S. Ehmann 2008.
 Data Flow: visualising information in graphic design.
 Berlin : GESTALTEN

 John O’Reilly., 2002.
 No Brief: Graphic Designers: Personal Projects., Singapore: ROTOVISION